-"Theatre as Catapult: Revolutionary World-Thinking in the Work of Pistoletto and Lo Zoo."
-The American Association for Italian Studies (AAIS) Conference, Bologna, May 29–June 1 (forthcoming).
+"Theatre as Catapult: Staging Revolutionary Worlds in the Work of Pistoletto and Lo Zoo."
+The American Association for Italian Studies (AAIS) Conference, Bologna, May 29–June 1.

 "Postcolonial Retrofuturism: Alessandro Ceresoli’s Linea Tagliero Prototypes."
-College Art Association (CAA) Conference, New York, Feb.
+College Art Association (CAA) Conference, virtual, Feb.
 10–13.

 “Porta d’Europa: Monuments, Interventions, and Migration on Lampedusa.”
 “Italian Borderlands: Restrictions, Breaches, Encounters” Conference, John D. Calandra Italian American Institute, Queens College, City University of New York, Apr.
 24–25 (Paper accepted.
 Conference canceled due to Coronavirus).